nadaalay/Customers-Segmentation-by-Kmeans/README.md

 ## File Descriptions <a name="files"></a>
 - One notebook file `Customers_Segmentation_by_Kmeans.ipynb` which contains the code.
 - One csv file `Mall_Customers.csv` which contains the customer dataset.
+The dataset is avilable in [Kaggle](https://www.kaggle.com/shwetabh123/mall-customers) website.

 ## Installation <a name="installation"></a>
 All libraries are avilable in Anaconda distribution of Python.
 The code should run using Python versions 3.*.